-- Michele S. Green, MD is a board-certified dermatologist who has worked for global skincare brands including L'Oréal and Johnson and Johnson and has published articles in professional journals including The Journal of American Academy of Dermatology and Cosmetic Dermatology.
+- Michele S. Green, MD, is a board-certified dermatologist, who has worked for global skincare brands including L'Oréal and Johnson & Johnson and has published articles in professional journals including The Journal of American Academy of Dermatology and Cosmetic Dermatology.

 What Is Stress Acne?

-"In times of stress, your stress hormones rise and trigger your oil glands to produce more oil, which then triggers acne flares,” Dr. Donna Hart explains.
-Hormones also play a similar role, but according to Dr. Hart, the difference is timing.
+"In times of stress, your stress hormones rise and trigger your oil glands to produce more oil, which then triggers acne flares,” Hart explains.
+Hormones also play a similar role, but according to Hart, the difference is timing.

-If you find you mostly get breakouts around your period, it’s likely you are experiencing hormonal acne rather than stress acne.
-"Hormonal changes, mainly increased androgen levels, have the same effects on oil glands,” Dr. Hart says.
+If you find you mostly get breakouts around your period, you are likely experiencing hormonal acne rather than stress acne.
+"Hormonal changes, mainly increased androgen levels, have the same effects on oil glands,” Hart says.
 "The main way to tell the difference is to track acne triggers, for example, after a period of stress versus more regularly with monthly menstrual cycles."

 The location of stress acne can vary.
-If you find you’re normally breaking out in the same place around the same time of month (i.e., your chin or jawline), you can bet that your acne is likely related to your menstrual cycle rather than your stress levels.
-This is especially true if the acne takes on the form of painful cysts: According to Dr. Green, these "usually appear in the same spot over and over again and become severely chronic because they’ve accumulated so much oil over a span of days or even weeks."
+If you find you’re normally breaking out in the same place around the same time of the month (i.e., your chin or jawline), you can bet that your acne is likely related to your menstrual cycle rather than your stress levels.
+This is especially true if the acne takes on the form of painful cysts.
+According to Green, these "usually appear in the same spot over and over again and become severely chronic because they’ve accumulated so much oil over days or even weeks."